 The vehicle is then able to distribute power and speed in the way that is most efficient for the given situation.
 There are two types of transmission: automatic and manual.

 The main and most important difference between manual and automatic cars lies in the gears and the clutch.

 Automatic cars do not have a clutch pedal, as all of the work here is done by the car.

-Put simply; manual cars put the business of changing gear back into the drivers’ hands, whilst automatic will take care of this for you.
+Put simply, manual cars put the business of changing gears back into the drivers’ hands, whilst automatic will take care of this for you.

 But which is better?

-There are pros and cons to both systems, and your preference may vary depending on your need.
+There are pros and cons to both systems, and your preference may vary depending on your needs.